lshannon/ASUS-K501U-Ubuntu-Set-Up/README.md

 # ASUS K501U Ubuntu Post Install Set Up

-This is the steps I followed to get Ubuntu 16.04 set up to start Java programming after I install Ubuntu.
+This is the steps I followed to get Ubuntu 16.04 configured to start Java programming after it was installed.

 ## Getting Wifi to work